carpentries/carpentrycon/venue.md

  - [UCD Muslim/Islamic Prayer Room](http://map.ucdestates.ie/index.php?texto=Prayer+room&Category=0&Category1=0&Category2=0&Category3=0&Service)

   - [UCD Chaplaincy prayer room  - St Stephens](http://map.ucdestates.ie/index.php?texto=St+Stephen&Category=0&Category1=0&Category2=0&Category3=0&ServiceType=0)

+## Weather and Attire

+The temperature during the conference, as per the [accuweather-forecast](https://www.accuweather.com/en/ie/dublin/207931/may-weather/207931?monyr=5/1/2018&view=table), will be 8-16 Degree Celcius.

+Weather in Dublin is very variable and it is not unusual to have short rain showers during the day.
+Unfortunately, the city is also extremely windy so umbrellas will not be very useful!
+A good strategy is to resort to layered clothing and to bring waterproof shoes and jackets.

 ## Dublin Area, Entertainment & Physical Activity